DeFi Lending

 March 20, 2026

-We assess each platform across six dimensions.
-No single factor determines our recommendation — the combination matters.
+I've been assessing each platform across six dimensions that matter from a risk management perspective.
+No single factor determines my recommendation — it's the combination that counts.

-- Total Value Locked (TVL) / Assets Under Management — Larger TVL generally indicates greater market confidence, though it can also mean the platform is a larger target for exploits.
-We treat TVL as one signal among many.
+Total Value Locked (TVL) / Assets Under Management — I check DeFiLlama's lending rankings regularly.
+Higher TVL generally signals market confidence, though it also makes platforms bigger targets for exploits.

 Risk Scoring

-We assign each platform a risk score from 1 (lowest risk) to 5 (highest risk).
-This is our subjective assessment based on the criteria above.
-A lower risk score does not mean the platform is safe — it means relative to other crypto lending platforms, we see fewer red flags.
-All crypto lending carries meaningful risk.
+I assign each platform a risk score from 1 (lowest risk) to 5 (highest risk).
+A lower score doesn't mean the platform is safe — it means relative to other crypto lending options, I see fewer red flags.
+All crypto lending involves meaningful risk of loss.

 Best DeFi Lending Platforms